danny0838/git-store-meta/README.md

 add executable permission to it, add its directory to the `PATH` environment variable, and run `git-store-meta.pl` instead.

-`git-store-meta.pl` can be run with the subcommands below:
+`git-store-meta.pl` can be run with the actions below:

 ### Store